vostok/hercules/hercules-protocol/README.md

 Minimal data unit of Hercules is **Hercules Event**.
 Binary protocol is used to store and transfer Hercules Events.
 Binary protocol is explained below.

 Each event contains a set of Tags.
 Tag is pair of Name and Value, where Name is string with Tag's name, Value is value of Tag with one of several possible types.
+Tag name should be in camelCase if there is no special requirements.

 ## Types